Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates: Future Observations

 \subsection{Emission Lines}

 PKS 2131 and PKS J0805 both display emission lines in archival spectra \citep{2006AJ....132....1S, 2008ApJS..175...97H, 2020ApJS..249....3A, 2025arXiv250314745D}.
 To date, 4 optical spectra at various epochs have been taken for PKS 2131 and only one has been taken for PKS J0805.
 More spectra are forthcoming.
-In both sources, CIII] and MgII lines are visible in the optical band (since $z\approx1.3$).
+In both sources, CIII] and MgII lines are visible in the optical band (since $z_S\approx1.3$).
 These lines likely originate from a broad-line region possibly somewhere in the wind of the jet-producing black hole.
 There are a vast number of ways these lines could vary as a result of the effects of the binary and wind motion.
 For example, in the galactic X-ray binary SS 433, both the luminosity and equivalent width of the prominent H$\alpha$ emission vary by a factor of 3 over the orbit \citep{2004ASPRv..12....1F}.
 Line widths typically become wider when the accretion disk is oriented edge on.
 Additionally, H$\beta$ and He I absorption features become weakest when the disk is most face on.
 Similar orbitally modulated emission and absorption features have been seen in other galactic microquasars \citep[e.g.]{1989MNRAS.238..729F, 2004ASPRv..12....1F}.
 While provided merely as examples, the aforementioned line behaviors may be present in PKS 2131 and PKS J0805.
 The phenomenology of line emission in microquasars remains broad, so we can only speculate as to what observations the SMBHB candidates will reveal.

 We propose a model for the broad-line emission variation.
 In this picture (illustrated in Fig.~\ref{fig:BLR}), the broad line region is composed of cold, dense clouds injected into the wind by the disk \citep{1992ApJ...385..460E}.
-We envision clouds following helical magnetic field lines in the wind.
+We envision clouds following helical magnetic field lines in the wind {with speeds which are a function of cylindrical radius from the jet axis}.
 In the black hole frame, the clouds have velocity

 where $\rho$ is the cylindrical radius, $\Phi$ is azimuthal position, and $\Psi$ is the opening angle of the field lines.
 Assuming the azimuthal motion is tied to the disk rotation, the cloud speed is